- buy cheap tramadol from nevada

-- reviews in reference to buy cheap atarax
+- news in reference to cheap flovent

 Dear Liz: You recently answered a question about capital gains taxes that stemmed from two siblings selling their parents’ home.
 The children had been added to the parents’ deed, presumably before the parents’ death.
 You mentioned that the capital gains tax would have been avoided if the parents had bequeathed the home rather than gifting it during their lifetimes.
 Presumably bequeathing the home at death would have necessitated probate and incurred inheritance taxes.
 Are these costs more than offset by the stepped-up tax basis received?